IBC Overview

-This document serves as a guide for developers who want to write their own Inter-blockchain Communication Protocol (IBC) applications for custom use-cases.
+This document is a guide for developers who want to write their own IBC apps for custom use cases.

 # Components Overview

-IBC Clients are light clients (identified by a unique client-id) that track the consensus states of other blockchains, along with the proof spec necessary to properly verify proofs against the client's consensus state.
-A client may be associated with any number of connections to multiple chains.
+IBC clients are light clients that are identified by a unique client id.
+IBC clients track the consensus states of other blockchains and the proof specs of those blockchains that are required to properly verify proofs against the client's consensus state.
+A client can be associated with any number of connections to multiple chains.
 The supported IBC clients are:

 - Solo Machine light client (opens new window): devices such as phones, browsers, or laptops.

-- Tendermint light client (opens new window): The default for SDK-based chains,
+- Tendermint light client (opens new window): The default for Cosmos SDK-based chains.

-- Localhost (loopback) client (opens new window): Useful for testing, simulation and relaying packets to modules on the same application.
+- Localhost (loopback) client (opens new window): Useful for testing, simulation, and relaying packets to modules on the same application.

 Connections encapsulate two

 ConnectionEnd objects on two separate blockchains.
 Each